 The Brain Power!
 Challenge program includes a wide range of components, each of which serves a different purpose.
 For example, the Teacher's Guide includes important information the teacher needs to present the program most effectively, while the CD-ROM provides an interesting learning device to use with students to reinforce the modules' concepts.
 The components are described in more detail on the next page:

 Teacher's Guide: The Teacher's Guide outlines the lesson for each module: an Overview of the module, a presentation of Background information on which to base the lesson, a Preparation section to guide the planning of the lesson, an Introduction to begin the lesson's activities, the Challenge Activities and another main activity, a guide to the CD-ROM content, suggestions for Extensions, Assessment questions, and a listing of additional Resources.

 Handouts and Diagrams: At the end of each module, all related handouts and diagrams are presented for you to photocopy or create transparencies.
 Student worksheets, with blanks for students to fill in, are always represented by a dashed line border.
 Teacher copies are noted by the words "Teacher Copy" on the bottom right-hand corner, as these copies contain an answer log.

 Parent Newsletter: Each module includes a newsletter for parents, in both English and Spanish.
 Each newsletter includes background information about what the students learned, suggestions for discussing the topic at home, and additional resources.
 These newsletters can be photocopied and sent home.

-CD-ROM: The CD-ROM can be used as an enriching, learning tool to reinforce information covered in the lesson.
-We recommend that the CD-ROM be used after the lesson is completed, either immediately after or as time allows in the classroom schedule.
+Online Activites: Online Activities can be used as enriching, learning tools to reinforce information covered in the lesson.
+We recommend that the activities be used after the lesson is completed, either immediately after or as time allows in the classroom schedule.